 2 Kings 6:15.16.
 The context of these verses is that Elisha and his servant were taking refuge in the city of Dothan because the Syrian army were after them.
 Why?
 Because Elisha was receiving revelations from God as to the whereabouts of the Syrian army and giving the information to the Israelite king.
 The Syrian king wanted Elisha captured and so sent his army after Elisha.

 Verses 15.16.
 And when the servant of the man of God arose early and went out, there was an army, surrounding the city with horses and chariots.
 And his servant said to him.
 “Alas, my master!
 What shall we do?”
 So he answered, “Do not fear, for those who are with us are more than those who are with them.”
 And Elisha prayed and said, “Lord, I pray, open his eyes that he may see.”
 Then the Lord opened the eyes of the young man, and he saw.
 And behold, the mountain was full of horses and chariots of fire all around Elisha.

 The army of the Syrians had horses and chariots.
 So these are horses ready for battle.
 The horses and chariots from God up in the mountain were also battle horses because they were chariots of fire ready for battle.

-These horses which a king should not purchase from Egypt, were battle horses because king Solomon disregarded this commandment and bought these horses from Egypt.
+These horses which a king should not have purchased from Egypt were battle horses.
+King Solomon disregarded this commandment and bought these horses from Egypt.
 1 kings 10:26.28.
 And Solomon gathered chariots and horsemen; he had one thousand four hundred chariots and twelve thousand horsemen, whom he stationed in the chariot cities and with the king in Jerusalem.
 Also Solomon had horses imported from Egypt.